-Before we can talk about the benefits of SharePoint, we need to establish why you should be using it.
+Before discussing the benefits of SharePoint, we need to establish why you should be using it.
 Consider the following questions:

-- Do your employees need access to various devices so they can do their jobs?
+☑️ Do your employees need access to various devices to do their jobs?

-- Do you have customer-facing requirements, like a place to share information, an online catalogue, an online Request for Information form, or an online Request for Quote form that your customers need to fill out?
+☑️ Do you have customer-facing requirements, like a place to share information, an online catalog, an online Request for Information form, or an online Request for a Quote form that your customers must fill out?

 SharePoint has several great features built into it, including real-time co-authoring capabilities, high-powered tagging features to make searching for content easier, anywhere-anytime access (all you need is an Internet connection) for any device you use, and powerful integration with your current Office 365 environment, which enables you to be more productive in your day.